 If you’re a wiz and believe your cell phone is good enough, go right ahead.
 I personally prefer to use my “big camera” for this type of thing.

 If you’ve taken photos of your wiggly, moving, teething baby, you know you need some patience.
-Ri was nearly 8 months old, so he could sit up but he was learning to crawl and wanted to put everything right in his mouth.
+My son was nearly 8 months old, so he could sit up but he was learning to crawl and wanted to put everything right in his mouth.

 You don’t want your kid chomping down on a Christmas bulb.
 Yikes.